erykjj/linkture/README.md

   * **"full"** for full name format (eg., "Genesis")
   * **"standard"** for standard abbreviation format (eg., "Gen.")
   * **"official"** for official abbreviation format (eg., "Ge")
-  * *None* or not supplied - no re-write will be performed
+  * *None* or not supplied - no re-write will be performed, *unless* translation is performed (in which case, "full" is the default)

 ____
 ## Feedback